earlution/dev-toolkit/packages/frameworks/debug-path/README.md

 ### Standalone Usage

-✅ **This package can be used completely independently** without requiring any other `vibe-dev-kit` packages.
+✅ **This package can be used completely independently** without requiring any other `ai-dev-kit` packages.

 **What you get standalone:**
 - Complete Debug Round Workflow (DRW) methodology